ortexx/museria/README.md

 ## Contribution

-If you face a bug or have an idea how to improve the library create an issue on github.
-In order to fix something or add new code yourself fork the library, make changes and create a pull request to the master branch.
+If you face a bug or have an idea how to improve the library, create an issue on github.
+In order to fix something or add new code yourself, fork the library, make changes and create a pull request to the master branch.
 Don't forget about tests in this case.
 Also you can join [the project on github](https://github.com/ortexx/museria/projects/2).